farhiongit/message-in-the-bottle/README.md

 Even if unbuffred queues are efficient in most cases, buffered queues can be needed for instance:

 - to limit the number of thread workers,
-- in case of large amount of high speed exchanged messages between the sender thread and the receiver thread, where context switch overhead between threads would be counter-productive.
+- in case of a very high rate (more than 100k per second) of exchanged messages between the sender thread and the receiver thread, where context switch overhead between threads would be counter-productive.
 The buffer capacity will allow to process sending and receiving messages by chunks, therefore reducing the number of context switch.

 To create a buffered message queue, pass its *capacity* as an optional (positive integer) second argument of `BOTTLE_CREATE` :